mikeroyal/Perfect-Ubuntu-Guide/README.md

 # Getting Started

-[Ubuntu](https://ubuntu.com/) is a modern open source operating system on Linux for the enterprise server, desktop, cloud, and IoT developed by Canonical.
+[Ubuntu](https://ubuntu.com/) is a modern open source operating system on Linux for the enterprise Server, Desktop, Cloud, and IoT developed by Canonical.
 Also, checkout the new [Ubuntu Desktop Installer](https://discourse.ubuntu.com/t/refreshing-the-ubuntu-desktop-installer/20659), which will be available to test in the 21.10 release (October 2021) with the Final version being available in the 22.04 LTS release(April 2022).

 [Ubuntu Flavours](https://www.ubuntu.com/download/flavours) is for those that prefer an alternative desktop environment such as KDE Plasma Desktop, MATE; or Xfce, you can download a Flavour for your preferred desktop environment and use that to install Ubuntu, pre-configured for the desktop environment of your choice.